Linaro/lava/external_measurement.rst

 device to receieve data from the host.

-Generally speaking, we expect a test author will only be interested in handling the "start test case" and "stop test case" signals that are sent by ``lava-test-case --shell``.
+Generally speaking, we expect a test author will only be interested in handling the "start test case" and "end test case" signals that are sent by ``lava-test-case --shell``.

 Handler